-Lunchboxes and water bottles only are allowed in the first few weeks and will be reviewed.
+Lunchboxes and water bottles only are permitted.

 Please do not send in book bags.

-Will the before/during/after school clubs and activities be running in September?
+Will the before/during/after school clubs and activities be running in March?

 The DfE has stated that ideally schools would keep to the bubbles used during the school day, but recognised this might not be possible.
 It has stated that "if it is not possible to maintain bubbles being used during the school day, then schools should use small, consistent groups."